 Calling all songwriters and aspiring songwriters!

 Join us for a new program offered at The Gathering Place.
-Starting this January 21st at 7 P.M.
+This month’s meeting is March 18, Sunday, at 7 PM.

 The Songwriters’ Roundtable is open to local songwriters of all experience and age levels and will provide a venue for fellow songwriters to express and hone their art and craft among peers.
 Here’s your opportunity to find practical ideas, encouragement, and the opportunity to make invaluable connections with like-minded people creating community for musicians.